sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/008_num_spot_multidim.md

 ```

 * Here we will use problem dimension $k=3$, which can be specified by the `lower` bound arrays.
 The size of the `lower` bound array determines the problem dimension.
 If we select `-1.0 * np.ones(3)`, a three-dimensional function is created.
-* In contrast to the one-dimensional case, where only one `theta` value was used, we will use three different `theta` values (one for each dimension), i.e., we can set `n_theta=3` in the `surrogate_control`.
-However, this is not necessary, because by default, `n_theta` is set to the number of dimensions.
+* In contrast to the one-dimensional case, where only one `theta` value was used, we will use three different `theta` values (one for each dimension).
 * The prefix is set to `"03"` to distinguish the results from the one-dimensional case.
 * We will set the `fun_evals=20` to limit the number of function evaluations to 20 for this example.
 * The size of the initial design is set to `10` by default.
 It can be changed by setting `init_size=10` via `design_control_init` in the `design_control` dictionary.